sofar/entity_ai/readme.md

 - All code is: GNU Affero General Public License, Version 3.0 (AGPL-3.0)
 - All artwork is: CC-BY-ND-4.0

+* except:
+- sound files in the `sounds` folder are licensed according to their respective licenses (documented in sounds/readme.md).

 ["code" means everything in lua files, "artwork" means everything else, including documentation, sounds, textures, 3d models]